 - A. Law enforcement authority and jurisdiction of security personnel - 1.
-Peloton College is a small campus located within a professional office building (the Stadium Place).
+Peloton College is a small campus located within a professional office building (the Campbell Centre Complex).
 The campus does not employ security personnel for the school.
-The professional building provides monitoring for tenants of the facility through its security system and restricted after-hours access to the main entrances to the building.
+The professional building provides monitoring for tenants of the facility by employing security personnel stationed near the main entrances to the building.
+Campbell Centre security personnel may be contacted at 214-363-8350. - B. Working relationship of campus security personnel with state and local law enforcement agencies. - 1.
+Peloton College is committed to working closely with local police departments, sheriff s departments and state and federal law enforcement agencies to track and respond to campus criminal activity. - 2.
+Peloton College does not have any written agreement with local law enforcement agencies.

-- B. Working relationship of campus security personnel with state and local law enforcement agencies. - 1.
-Peloton College is committed to working closely with local police departments, sheriff s departments and state and federal law enforcement agencies to track and respond to campus criminal activity. - Peloton College does not have any written agreement with local law enforcement agencies.
-2. - C. Policies to encourage accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies when the victim of a crime elects to, or is unable to, make such a report. - Students and employees are strongly encouraged to report all crimes immediately.
-All criminal activity on the 1 Peloton College campus should be reported to the campus management on the campus where the activity took place and/or the appropriate local police department (911). - 2.
+- C. Policies to encourage accurate and prompt reporting of all crimes to the campus police and the appropriate police agencies when the victim of a crime elects to, or is unable to, make such a report. - 1.
+Students and employees are strongly encouraged to report all crimes immediately.
+All criminal activity on the Peloton College campus should be reported to the campus management on the campus where the activity took place and/or the appropriate local police department (911). - 2.
 Peloton College personnel will assist the complainant in completing any criminal reports to law enforcement upon request or in the case where the victim is unable to make such a report. - 3.
 Peloton College will accept third party reports in most cases (e.g., sex offenses).
 However, the college prefers to receive reports from the victim as the detail is often more accurate when received directly from the victim. - 4.
 Victims and witnesses to crimes should attempt to maintain all physical evidence.
 Do not wash or destroy what may be critical evidence. - 5.
 Victims and witnesses should report as much detail as possible to ensure accurate reporting.
 If you are a victim of a crime, your immediate recall of the event is often the best.
 Write down as much information as you can remember after a crime.
 If you cannot identify the perpetrator by name, try to recall as many details as possible, including gender; approximate age; height; weight/build; description of face including eye color, hair color; hair styles (short, curly, etc.); dress/clothing; facial hair; glasses; distinguishing marks including scars; distinguishing gait; and voice. - D. Procedures for pastoral counselors and professional counselors to inform counseled persons of any procedures to report crimes.